Employment

 - Make recommendations to the Head of School regarding the hiring and retention, and the assignment of faculty.

-- Establish programs for the in-service training and team meetings of all teachers, and for the evaluation of classroom teachers.
+- Collaborate on the establishment of programs for the in-service training and team meetings of all teachers, and for the evaluation of classroom teachers.

 - Ensure that teachers are familiar with and adhere to school policies in all areas of the school’s operation.